DanielJDupont/Unused-CSS-Modules-Detector/README.md

 Never leave behind unused and confusing code again.
 Work faster and more confidently to refactor code for better maintainability for your future self.

+### Errors to Fix:

+Note that styles that appear in the second portion (or false part or `:` part) of ternary operators in `.tsx` files are not being recognized properly and are claimed to be unused in the `.scss` file.
+For example the statement: `isActive ? styles.activeButton : styles.button` will appear as .button not being used in the `.scss` file, which is obviously not correct.

+The parser I wrote to check each line obviously only looks for one style per line in `.tsx` files instead of multiple styles on one line as it should.

 ### What Does This Do?

 - Checks all pairs of `.tsx` and `.module.scss` files for any missing or unused CSS between them and tells you what exactly is missing by reporting a list for each the `.tsx` and the `.module.scss` on what should not be in each file.